-If you want to change the tolerance of the selection you can change pull the Border width slider a bit to the right.
+Change the tolerance of the selection by pulling the Border width slider a bit to the right.
 Experiment with this as it can give you a more precise selection.

 The Ramp slider controls the offset of the selection.
 Pulling it to the left will contract the selection while pushing it to the right will expand your selection.

 When you are happy with the mask, go to the Output section of the dialog and make sure that Output To is set to Mask.
 Next, click Apply to close the Refine Edge dialog.

 Advanced Masking in Affinity Photo

 If you want to take your Affinity Photo layer masks a bit further, you can create a simple luminosity mask.
 This is useful when you only want to work with the highlights in your image.
 By pressing on CMD+ALT while clicking on the layer thumbnail, you will create a simple layer mask based on bright luminosity values.
 Here at Photography-RAW, we have an advanced video course that will show you how to create real Photoshop-like luminosity masks, and use them for blending multiple images together.

 - How to Remove Objects in Affinity Photo?

 - How to Remove a Background in Affinity Photo?